true-while/Ai102-demos/M2-AI_and_ACI/Demo1/README.md

 1. Execute script by command `py .\img.py` running from console of VS code.

-1. Observe resulted dialog and output in the console for details.
+1. Observe the resulting dialog and output in the console for details.

 ![Cow](./cow.png)